diskoverdata/diskover-docs/source_files/install_indexers_linux_centos_and_rhel.md

 ___
-### Install Diskover Indexer(s) for Linux
+### Install Diskover Indexer(s) for Linux CentOS and RHEL

-The following outlines installing the Diskover indexer on Linux.
+The following outlines installing the Diskover indexer on Linux CentOS and RHEL.

 #### Install Python 3.x, pip and Development Tools